-TAG NAME client_persistent_connections, server_persistent_connections Description Enable/disable persistent connection support for clients and servers Built Option Default Usage client_persistent_connections on off server_persistent_connections on off Default client_persistent_connections on server_persistent_connections on on/off Enable or disable persistent connections
+TAG NAME client_persistent_connections, server_persistent_connections Description Enable/disable persistent connection support for clients and servers Built Option Default Usage client_persistent_connections on off server_persistent_connections on off Default client_persistent_connections on server_persistent_connections on

 By default, Squid uses persistent connections (when allowed) with its clients and servers.
 You can use these options to disable persistent connections with clients and/or servers.